 Pass/Fail.
 By action of the Faculty Council, Pass/Fail is not an option during the summer, except when a course is regularly offered only on a pass/fail basis.

-Medical Withdrawal.
-Contact Student Health Service if you wish to withdraw for reasons of illness, whether you received treatment there or elsewhere.
-Only the Director of Student Health Services can authorize a medical withdrawal.
+Medical withdrawal.
+Contact Campus Health Services if you wish to withdraw for reasons of illness, whether you received treatment there or elsewhere.
+Only the Director of Campus Health Services can authorize a medical withdrawal.
 The medical withdrawal is noted on your record without grades and without a semester in residence.

 Cancelling Your Registration.
 If you registered for classes, but changed your mind and do not want to attend a summer session, it is your responsibility to make sure that your registration is cancelled.
 If you cancel, you have no registration (no entry is made on your permanent academic record, no tuition and fees are charged, and no grades or credit are issued).